How Citrus Bergamot Supports a Healthy Heart and Healthy Weight – nourishingnutrients

 We’ve covered this in depth in "The Truth About Citrus Bergamot: Could It Be Nature's Answer to High Cholesterol?", but here’s a refresher:

-In a clinical trial of 237 adults, 1,000 mg/day of bergamot extract resulted in:
+In a clinical trial of 237 adults, 1,000 mg/day participants taking bergamot extract experienced support for maintaining cholesterol, triglycerides, and HDL levels already within the normal range.

 The optimal dose for most results is between 500–1,500 mg/day, standardized for flavonoids.